Guide: How to search in QBank

 The free text search implements the standard search operators; "AND/OR/NOT", plus searching for words starting with a given value, and searching for a specific phrase.

 Let's say we have an image tagged with the description "Autumn image predicting the arrival of winter".
-The table below describes some different ways you could search for this image.
-Red text indicates a search term that wouldn't match our example, while the green does match.
+The table below describes some different ways you could search for this image. bold text indicates a search term that wouldn't match our example, while the italic does match.

 Operator Search query Comments